dalibo/sqlserver2pgsql/README.md

   psql -U mypguser mypgdatabase -f name_of_after_script
 ```

-If you want to dig deeper into the kettle job, you can use kettle_report.pl to display the individual table's transfer performance.
+If you want to dig deeper into the kettle job, you can use kettle_report.pl to display the individual table's transfer performance (you'll need to redirect
+kitchen's output to a file).
 Then, if needed, you'll be able to modify the Kettle job to optimize it, using Spoon, Kettle's GUI

 You can also give a try to the incremental job: